Decisions must be:

-- The people making decisions have the powers to do so;
+- Made by people, who have the power to do so;

-The Acting Police and Crime Commissioner (A/PCC) will make all decisions unless specifically delegated within the Scheme of Consent/Delegation.
+The Police and Crime Commissioner (PCC) makes all decisions unless they are specifically delegated within the Scheme of Consent/Delegation.

-She will need to demonstrate that decisions are soundly based on relevant information and that the decision-making process is open and transparent.
+Staff also need to show that the decision-making process is open and transparent.

-Good governance is essential to decision-making and requires:
+Good governance is vital to decision-making and requires: